The Battle of Grunwald: The Crusade That Broke the Teutonic Knights

 The Opening Moves of the Battle of Grunwald

 The battle commenced with Vytautas leading a vigorous assault on the Teutonic left flank.
 This intense engagement persisted for over an hour until the Lithuanian light cavalry, possibly overwhelmed, commenced a full retreat.
-Chronicler Jan Długosz described this moment as a catastrophic disintegration of the Lithuanian forces, leading the Teutonic Knights to believe they had clinched victory.
-However, this perception was premature, as the Knights disrupted their formation to chase the retreating Lithuanians—a move that would later have significant consequences.

 The Turning Tides at the Battle of Grunwald

 Intense combat ensued between the Polish units and the Teutonic Knights as the Lithuanian forces executed their retreat.
-The Teutonic troops, led by Grand Komtur Kuno von Lichtenstein, concentrated onoverpowering the Polish right flank.
+The Teutonic troops, led by Grand Komtur Kuno von Lichtenstein, concentrated on overpowering the Polish right flank.
 This part of the battlefield witnessed the heart of the Teutonic offensive, with six of von Walenrode’s banners redirecting from the retreating Lithuanians to join the fierce engagement against the Poles.
 Amid the chaos, the royal Kraków banner, a significant symbol of Polish resistance, was momentarily captured when its standard-bearer, Marcin of Wrocimowice, was overcome.
 However, the banner was swiftly recaptured, symbolizing the resilience and unyielding spirit of the Polish troops.

 The Decisive Endgame at Grunwald